kubeshop/kusk-gateway/docs/customresources/envoyfleet.md

 * spec.accesslog.**format** required parameter specifies the format of the output **json** (structured) or **text**.
 Note that json format doesn't preserve fields order.
 * spec.accesslog.**text_template**|**json_template** optional parameters could be used to specify what exactly available Envoy request data to log.
 See [Envoy's Access Logging](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log-format-strings) for the details.
 If not specified any - use Kusk Gateway provided defaults.

+* spec.**tls** optional parameter defines TLS settings for the EnvoyFleet.
+If not specified, the EnvoyFleet will accept only HTTP traffic.

+* spec.tls.**cipherSuites** An optional field, if specified, the TLS listener will only support the specified cipher list when negotiating TLS 1.0-1.2 (this setting has no effect when negotiating TLS 1.3).
+If not specified, a default list will be used.
+Defaults are different for server (downstream) and client (upstream) TLS configurations.
+For more information see: https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/transport_sockets/tls/v3/common.proto

+* spec.tls.**tlsMinimumProtocolVersion** An optional field specifying the ,inimum TLS protocol version.
+By default, it’s TLSv1_2 for clients and TLSv1_0 for servers.

+* spec.tls.**tlsMaximumProtocolVersion** An optional field specifying the maximum TLS protocol version.
+By default, it’s TLSv1_2 for clients and TLSv1_3 for servers.

+* spec.tls.**tlsSecrets** SecretName and Namespace combinations for locating TLS secrets containing TLS certificates.
+You can specify more than one.
+For more information on how certificate selection works see: https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ssl#certificate-selection

+* spec.tls.tlsSecrets.**secretRef** Name of the Kubernetes secret containing the TLS certificate

+* spec.tls.tlsSecrets.**namespace** Namespace where the Kubernetes certificate resides

 ```yaml EnvoyFleet.yaml
 apiVersion: gateway.kusk.io/v1alpha1
 kind: EnvoyFleet